mattyImry/Discover-Sri-Lanka_MS2/README.md

 I am looking to achive a visually satisfying web site by using high quality pictures and minimalistic style.
 I have implemented mobile first approch by using Bootstrap 4.
 The website will be using as family font Lato for the paragraph and Raleway for menus and title.
 Both font are taken from [Google Font](https://fonts.google.com/) .
 The colors will be minimal due to the usage of full screen pictures.
 Also I decided to use semi transparent Navbar and Footer because I think that this style gives the website a more streamlined style.
 I have used the color #fafafa for navbar links, border and placeholders in the contact form, including the submit buttons.
 This color has also been used in the copyright text in the footer.
 The backgrond color for the text area is #e3edf1.
-The color #e3edf1 has also been used for the navbar toggler in mobile view, background color for the rest button in the home page.
+The color #e3edf1 has also been used for the navbar toggler in mobile view, background color for the reset button in the home page.
+In some pages, when in mobile view, the text has been backed up by a semimtransparent black background with text in color #fafafa to ease the reading for the users.

 ### **_User Story_**

 * As a tourist I want to be able to discover where is the geographical location of Sri Lanka and where the locations stated in the website are located.
-* As a tourist I want to be able to see different type of locations.
 * As a tourist I want to be able to gather more information about Sri Lanka by using links to external pages.
 * As a tourist I want to be able to , by using the search box in the map, search for  facilities and places to visit, find addresses.
 * As a tourist I want to be able to use a contact form in case more information are needed.
 * As a tourist I want to be able, in the future, to come back and check for new locations added to the website.
 * As a local resident I want to be able to find more information about other locations in Sri Lanka via links to external pages and with the use of the interactive map.
 * As a local resident I want to be able, in the future,to come back to the web site to see if new locationS and informationS have been added to the website.
 * As a local resident I want to be able to , by using the search box in the map, search for  facilities and places to visit, find addresses.